Testing homogeneity in dynamic discrete games in finite samples: Monte Carlo simulations

+respectively, where the index of the column indicates the state $s \in \mathcal{S}=\{ 1,2,3,4\}$, and the index of the row indicates the value of the action $a \in \mathcal{A}=\{ 1,2,3,4\}$.
 Each market is sampled independently.
-Market $i=1,\dots,n$ behaves according to DGP 1 if $i/n\leq\lambda $ and to DGP 2 if $ i/n>\lambda $.
-Therefore, $\lambda\in[0,1] $ represents the proportion of markets that are in DGP 1.
-Each market is initialized with state equal to $1$, and we simulate the corresponding action according to the corresponding conditional choice probabilities.
-This, in turn, determines the next period's state according to \eqref{eq:trivialTransition}.
+Market $i=1,\dots,n$ behaves according to DGP 1 with probability $\lambda$ and DGP 2 with probability $1-\lambda$.
+Therefore, $\lambda\in[0,1] $ represents the average proportion of markets in DGP 1.
+Each market is initialized with a state equal to $1$, and we simulate the corresponding action according to the conditional choice probabilities.
+This, in turn, determines the next period's state according to \eqref{eq:trivialstate transition probability_app}, i.e., $S_{i,t+1}=A_{i,t}$.
 We then proceed iteratively until we have simulated $T+100$ periods for each market.
-Then, the first 100 periods are discarded, producing a sample of $T$ periods for $n$ markets, which is the data observed by the researcher.
+The first 100 periods are discarded, producing a sample of $T$ periods for $n$ markets, which are then observed by the researcher.

-For each simulated data, we implement our proposed test in \eqref{eq:testDefn} with $K=10,000$.
+For each simulated data, we implement our proposed test in \eqref{eq:testDefn} with $K=20,000$.
 We consider simulations with $n\in\{ 20,40,80,160\} $, $T\in\{ 5,10,20,40,80\} $, and $\lambda\in\{ 1,0,0.5,0.9\} $.
 As explained earlier, $\lambda $ represents the proportion of markets that are in DGP 1.
-If $\lambda =1$ or $\lambda =0$, all markets are sampled from the same distribution, and so the conditional choice probabilities are homogeneous across markets.
-This means that $H_{0}$ in \eqref{eq:HT2} holds.
-In turn, if $\lambda =0.5$ or $\lambda =0.9$, each data is composed of markets from both distributions, and so the conditional choice probabilities are not homogeneous across markets.
-This means that $H_{0}$ in \eqref{eq:HT2} fails to hold.
-Note that $ \lambda =0.5$ generates data in which both distributions are equally represented, and so the heterogeneity in the conditional choice probabilities should be more salient.
-On the other hand, the case with $\lambda =0.9$ produces data with a vast majority of markets in DGP 1, and so the heterogeneity in the conditional choice probabilities should be harder to detect.
-For each simulation design, we compute rejection rates based on $1,000$ independently simulated datasets.
+If $\lambda =1$ or $\lambda =0$, all markets are sampled from the same distribution, and so the conditional choice probabilities are homogeneous across markets, i.e., $H_{0}$ holds.
+In turn, if $\lambda =0.5$ or $\lambda =0.9$, each data is composed of markets from both distributions, and so the conditional choice probabilities are not homogeneous across markets, i.e., $H_{0}$ fails.
+Note that $ \lambda =0.5$ generates data in which both distributions are equally represented, and so the heterogeneity in the conditional choice probabilities is more salient.
+On the other hand, the case with $\lambda =0.9$ produces data with a vast majority of markets in DGP 1, and so the heterogeneity in the conditional choice probabilities is harder to detect.
+For each simulation design, we compute rejection rates based on $2,000$ independently simulated datasets.

 The results from the Monte Carlo simulation are shown in Table \ref{tab:table1_MC} for $\lambda\in\{0,1\}$ and Table \ref{tab:table2_MC} for $\lambda\in\{0.5,0.9\}$, respectively.
 For the sake of comparison, we also include the results from the test proposed by \cite{otsu/pesendorfer/takayashi:2016}.
 Their test compares the same test statistics in \eqref{eq:testStatOtsu} with critical values based on the bootstrap.
 As mentioned earlier, they show the validity of their test in an asymptotic framework with $T\to\infty $ and $n$ fixed.
 In contrast, our main result in Theorem \ref{thm:sizeControl} is valid for any finite $n$ and $T$.